 Foods of Norway is hosted by the Department of Animal and Aquacultural Sciences at the Norwegian University of Life Science’s Faculty of Biosciences.

 CRI status was awarded to Foods of Norway by the Research Council of Norway in November 2014 as one of 17 new centres under the CRI scheme.
-Foods of Norway officially started 1 September 2015 and will run for eight years.
+Foods of Norway officially started 1 September 2015 and will run until 31 Desember 2024, having been porlonged from its original eight-year duration.
 The centre is funded primarily by the Research Council of Norway, as well as by NMBU and industry partners.

 The main goal of a CRI is to strengthen innovation in the business sector through investing in long-term research conducted in close collaboration between research and development companies and strong research environments with international networks.

 Foods of Norway is a cross-disciplinary research centre involving researchers, MSc students and PhD students from three faculties at NMBU.
 The centre has an extensive network spanning leading industry companies, research institutions and academia, in Norway and abroad.

 Foods of Norway is led by Professor Margareth Øverland.
 The centre’s main administration is located at the Faculty of Biosciences, NMBU.

 Research and development in Foods of Norway is organized in six integrated work packages: